INM-6/beNNch-plot/README.md

 # benchplot

 This package provides standardized plotting routines.
-It is part of the [NEST Benchmarking Framework](https://github.com/INM-6/nest_benchmarking_framework), however, it can also be used in a stand alone fashion.
+It is part of the [NEST Benchmarking Framework](https://github.com/INM-6/nest_benchmarking_framework), however, it can also be used in a standalone fashion.

 It is designed to work with performance benchmarking results stored in `.csv` files that adhere to a common naming convention.